BalramAgnihotri123/employee-management-nest/README.md

 ## Introduction
 This project focuses on performing CRUD operations with Authentication and Authorization for a company.
 It includes connection with RestfulAPIs with scalable nature.

+The codebase contains of AuthModule and EmployeesModule as two major structures.
+Auth Module takes care of JWT, login, authentication and autherization stuff.
+The Employees Module takes care of the restApis and the employees collection in the database.

 ## Getting Started
 Instructions on setting up the project locally.